How to Create an Email Server with Mail-in-a-Box

 Configure Your Domain Name

-You’ll have to check with the company where you’ve registered your domain name to see how you can change your nameservers and add glue records.
+You’ll have to check with your registrar, the company where you’ve registered your domain name with, to see how you can change your nameservers and add glue records.
 Either search for this information on Google, the site’s knowledge base, or ask their support to help you.

 Here’s what you’ll need to do: